black-sliver/PopTracker/doc/PACKS.md

 * `.Owner`: returns empty table at the moment, see [Locations](#locations)
 * `.ChestCount`: how many chests are in the section
 * `.AvailableChestCount`: read/write how many chests are NOT checked
+* `.AccessibilityLevel`: read-only, giving one of the AccssibilityLevel constants

 ## JSON